aurvandel/KinQuest/README.md

 ## Development Notes

-- The app uses both Supabase and local JSON fallback
+- The app uses Supabase exclusively for data persistence
 - WebSocket handles real-time features (chat, online status)
 - Missions are stored with creator ID for permission management
 - All API responses include error details for debugging